danroux/sk8l-api/charts/sk8l/README.md

 ## Configuration

-See .
 To see all configurable options with detailed comments, visit the chart's values.yaml, or run these configuration commands:

 ```
 helm show values sk8l/sk8l
 ```

+### Prometheus

 If you wish to consume the exported metrics with prometheus, you can point prometheus to port 8590(HTTPS).

-## Kubernetes SD configurations
+#### Kubernetes SD configurations

 You can also benefit from prometheus support of Kubernetes SD and use the pod's label `sk8l.io/api-scrape-port` to configure the scrapping jobs: